Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

-There is also a concern about the cost of new batteries and the impact to the environment, like extracting the raw material necessary to build them.
-Even if batteries are rechargeable, eventually they need to be tdiscarded.
+There is also a concern about the cost of new batteries and the impact on the environment, like extracting the raw material necessary to build them.
+Even if batteries are rechargeable, eventually they need to be discarded.

-Hence, accessing effective power source is a very strong challenge for many IOT systems.
+Hence, accessing an effective power source is a very strong challenge for many IoT systems.

-There are two primary ways to mitigate these common problems of IoT power consumption for applications (including IoT) with constant loads, not to RF IoT applications.
+There are two primary ways to mitigate these common problems of IoT power consumption for applications (including IoT) with constant loads, not for RF IoT applications.

 Energy-harvesting techniques, which capture energy from a device’s surrounding environment, have come a long way in the past few years and could be a good option for some deployments.
 There are a variety of techniques for energy harvesting.
 It is also possible to combine several methods of energy reduction and harvesting to increase IoT device power efficiency.
 These techniques include the following: